tarof429/niceshoes/README.md

+# Introduction

+*niceshoes* is a tool to import cobbler systems described as JSON into cobbler.

+# Testing

+This project builds a docker container to test the tool.

-# Steps
+## Steps

-1. Download the Fedora 37 ISO
+1. On your localhost, download the Fedora 37 ISO

 ```
 cd iso